Why Did We Create This Booklet?

 The Bank Act requires banks to inform customers in plain language that coercive tied selling is illegal.
-To comply with the law, UBS Bank (Canada) has created this information explaining:
+To comply with the law, UBS Bank (Canada) has created this booklet explaining:

 Coercive tied selling is illegal and is prohibited under Section 459.1 of the Bank Act.
 More specifically, it is against the law for a bank to “impose undue pressure on, or coerce, a person to obtain a product or service from a particular person, including the bank and any of its affiliates, as a condition for obtaining another product or service from the bank.”
 You cannot be unduly pressured to buy a product or service that you don’t want, from a bank or one of its affiliates, to obtain another bank product or service.